 I normally follow a two-step process of first slitting the film and then loading it into cassettes.
 For the first step I load up a darkroom bag with scissors, tape, an empty black film canister, and a film slitter which has been pre-loaded with a roll of 35mm film.
 Then I slit the film, one length at a time.
 I use a length of nylon string to measure off the correct distance.
 When that length is reached I carefully snip off the sprocket hole lengths and stash them in an unused corner of my changing bag.
 Then, one by one, I snip off the lengths of film, roll them, tape them, and drop them into the film canister.
 Once the film is slit I make sure the cap is on the film canister holding the newly slit film, then I take everything except that canister out of the bag.

 For the second step I add the empty Minox cassettes and the caps for the unexposed side of the cassettes into the bag.
 Then, in the dark, I take the rolls out of the canisters, un-tape them, drop them into the cassette while leaving a tail of film sticking out, and cap the cassette.
 With this complete I finish loading the cassettes in subdued light outside of the darkroom bag.
 I carefully feed the film tail across and into the other side of the cassette.
 Next, I get a small piece of tape, attach it to the end of the film, drop the take-up spool into the chamber, and then join the two together.
 I’ll often flip the take-up spool around and tape the other side of the film as well.
 Finally, I center the take-up spool and pop on the cap.
-The cassettes get put into the Minox film coffins.
-I use a rubber band to group the coffins together, and I tear off a part of the original film box to keep with them, so I don’t forget what film was used.
+The cassettes get put into plastic Minox film boxes.
+I use a rubber band to group the boxes together, and I tear off a part of the original film box to keep with them, so I don’t forget what film was used.

 Blue Moon Camera also offers Minox film development.
 They do great work, but it takes time for shipping, development, and shipping again.
 Also, I just enjoy developing my own film.
 I started using an old, official Minox daylight development tank, but I found that the development was not always even.
 In fairness, the uneven development was the result of various user errors.
 I’m sure they could be cured with practice, but I don’t run into those types of problems with my Paterson tank, and it would be nice to use the same techniques I use when developing 135 and 120.
 Unfortunately reels for 8x11 film are practically impossible to find.
 I decided to modify one of my Paterson reels to handle to tiny film.
 Without this custom development reel I would probably shoot a lot less Minox film.